🗺️I Mapped College Freshman Ego Development (Shocking) Part 2

 • Doesn't need anyone else to fulfill needs for them

-• Radical self responsibility
+• Radical self-responsibility

 Physical Development:

-• Sees body as deeply integrated with rest of reality affecting vision, relationships, and the very perception of reality
+• Sees body as deeply integrated reality

 • Seeks embodiment of ideas, not just conceptual understanding